European Environmental Bureau: Activities

 The EEB has an information service, runs working groups with its members, produces position papers on topics that are, or EEB feels should be, on the EU agenda, and represents its members in discussions with the European Commission, the European Parliament and the Council of the EU.
 It closely coordinates EU-oriented activities with members at national level, and also closely follows the EU enlargement process and some pan-European issues such as follow-up to the Aarhus Convention (the UNECE 'Convention on Access to Information, Public Participation in Decision-making and Access to Justice in Environmental Matters').

 The organisation has consultative status at, and relations with: the Council of Europe, the European Commission, the European Parliament, the Economic and Social Committee of the European Union, the OECD (Organisation for Economic Co-operation and Development), and the United Nation Commission on Sustainable Development (CSD).

 Membership network

-Environmental organisations in candidate countries (those applying to join the EU) and, increasingly, in the Western Balkans, regard the EEB as their main partner with a European focus.
-The EEB's experience, relationships and position are of great value to these states in determining their own role in processes related to EU enlargement and the environment.
-Owing to the EEB's proactive involvement, its members from New Member States and those aspiring to join the EU are already numerous and are increasing.
+Environmental organizations in candidate countries (those applying to join the EU) may regard the EEB as their main partner with a European focus.
+The EEB's experience, relationships and position can be of value to these states in determining their own role in processes related to EU enlargement and the environment.

 Campaigns

 In November 2004, working with the Ban Mercury Working Group, EEB launched the Zero Mercury campaign, whose ultimate goal is to achieve zero emissions, demand and supply of mercury, from all sources we can control, to reduce global environmental mercury levels to a minimum.
-An international Zero Mercury Working Group was created to follow up developments at European and global level.
+An international Zero Mercury Working Group was created in 2005 to follow up developments at European and global level.

 Since the beginning of 2011, EEB has been coordinating the Coolproducts campaign aiming at unleashing the energy savings potential of energy-related products.